Mandatory spending: Medicare and Medicaid

 Persistent increases in health care spending have been the main drivers in increases in mandatory spending.
 Mandatory spending has grown from 4.9 percent of federal spending in FY 1970, to 25.7 percent of federal spending in FY 2016.
 Health care cost per capita has grown much faster than the economy.
 New medical technologies have transformed health care and led to increasing costs.
 Third-party reimbursement of health care costs by public and private insurance programs provided few incentives to control costs until the 1980s.
-The introduction of Medicare's prospective payment system for hospitals in 1983 and the increasing share of Health Maintenance Organizations in the mid-1980s helped to slow down health care costs.
+The introduction of Medicare's prospective payment system for hospitals in 1983 and the increasing share of health maintenance organizations in the mid-1980s helped to slow down health care costs.
 Other attempts such as the Balanced Budget Act of 1997 have only been temporarily or partially successful in slowing down the rate of increased health care spending.
 In 2010,the passage of the Affordable Care Act established a mandate for most US residents to obtain health insurance, set up insurance exchanges, and expand Medicaid.
 Mandatory federal outlays for health programs increased as a result.

 Recessions

 Mandatory spending plays a large role in larger fiscal trends.
 During economic downturns, government revenues fall and expenditures rise as more people become eligible for mandatory programs such as Unemployment Insurance and Income Security programs.
 This causes deficits to increase or surpluses to shrink.
 Mandatory programs act as automatic stabilizers and provide a fiscal stimulus in the short run without the need for new legislative action.
 During the recession in 2008 and 2009, mandatory spending increased by 31% due to federal financial interventions and the economic downturn.
 Much of the money went to the Troubled Asset Relief Program and aid to Government Sponsored Enterprises such as Fannie Mae and Freddie Mac.
 Increased spending on Unemployment Insurance and the Supplemental Nutrition Assistance Program also contributed to the spike in spending.
-Prior to the recession, mandatory spending on Supplemental Security Income accounted for around 1.5 percent of GDP, however following the recession it accounted for around 3 percent of GDP.
+Prior to the recession, mandatory spending on Supplemental Security Income accounted for around 1.5 percent of GDP, but following the recession it accounted for around 3 percent of GDP.
 Many entitlement programs act as automatic stabilizers and as a result during economic downturns, the money needed to fund these programs increases significantly.